azimonti/quantum-key-distribution-simulation/README.md

 ## Contributing

-Contributions to the Quantum Cryptography Simulation project are welcome.
+Contributions to the Quantum Key Distribution Simulation project are welcome.
 Whether it's through submitting bug reports, proposing new features, or contributing to the code, your help is appreciated.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License